Pitzer College: Events and traditions

 Kohoutek Music and Arts Festival began in 1974 and is a student-run multi-day outdoor music and arts festival held each spring on the Pitzer campus.
 The event, which is free and open to all Claremont Colleges community members, is named after Comet Kohoutek.
 The festival generally includes student vendors, fire performances, a farmers market, and other activities.

 Orientation Adventure is the pre-Welcome Week program for incoming students.
-Usually, students go on an outdoor adventure trip.
+Usually, students go on an outdoor adventure trip or can opt for a city based adventure.

 Murals on the interiors and exteriors of campus buildings provide unique visual atmosphere to Pitzer college.

 Snackie Snack is a free late-night snack served by the Pitzer Activities (PAct) Programming Board.
 During exam periods, Snackie Snack is served by the president and members of the cabinet.

 Reggae Fest began in 2003 as a fall concert event.
 The festival runs over the course of a single day and features professional bands, free food, and beverages.
 In 2016, the Pitzer College Student Senate suspended funding for the event amid concerns that it was culturally appropriative and disrespectful toward Jamaican culture.

 Student life

 Club and intramural sports

-The school also has many options for intramural sports.
+The school also has many options for intramural sports ranging from basketball, flag football, soccer to even pickleball.